brandur/sorg/content/nanoglyphs-drafts/043-rails-world-2025.md

 * DHH talked about [how they run test suites locally](https://world.hey.com/dhh/we-re-moving-continuous-integration-back-to-developer-machines-3ac6c611).
 With modern chipsets and _without_ the inherent sloppiness of "just throw it over the fence into CI", they run their entire suite in 70 seconds on the fastest AMD chips.

 * [Omarchy](https://omarchy.org/), an opinionated Linux setup on Arch and Hyprland, got a lot of air time.
-They pulled off a great demo on stage that combined a brand new Framework laptop with a USB stick containing Omarchy where they got a fresh system installed, booted, and up and running to the point where they created a Rails app, al in less than five minutes of real world clock time.
+They pulled off a great demo on stage that combined a brand new Framework laptop with a USB stick containing Omarchy where they got a fresh system installed, booted, and up and running to the point where they created a Rails app, all in less than five minutes of real world clock time.
 In the following days, they'd get this install time down to [less than two minutes](https://x.com/dhh/status/1966919727173038546) with the community's help.

 * A fact that surprised me even if maybe it shouldn't have is that their test suite runs **2x faster on Linux** given similar hardware, mainly due (if I understood correctly) optimizations that have gone into Linux over the years, and Apple's tireless work at deoptimizing the Mac.